Michaelangel007/easing/README.md

 Let's learn how to clean up this _fugly, overengineered code_ into the _beautiful_, exact equivalent mentioned at the beginning.

-The astute reader will notice that `jQuery` initially adapted these _"as-is"_ before coming to their sense and cleaning them up eventually.
+The astute reader will notice that `jQuery` initially adapted these _"as-is"_ before coming to their senses and cleaning them up into the single argument version eventually.

 * https://raw.githubusercontent.com/danro/jquery-easing/master/jquery.easing.js